-Burial numbers have remained fairly static reflecting a greater preference for cremation, which is outside the scope of the Christchurch City Council's responsibility.
+Over the last six years burial numbers have remained fairly static reflecting a greater preference for cremation, which is outside the scope of the Christchurch City Council's responsibility.
 Urban cemeteries have areas of land available but with new beams to be installed as part of the capital programme for the next eight years.